lrothack/dev-ops/README.md

  - [Implementing this process in a multi-stage Docker build](#build-docker-image)
  - [Easily adapt the template for your own project](#adapt-this-template-for-your-project)

-These use cases are implemented in a `Makefile`.
-A summary of the most important targets can be obtained by running
+These use cases are accessible through a `Makefile`.
+A summary of the most important make targets can be obtained by running
 ```bash
 make help
 ```